 A lot about the ecology of spiny waterflea is not yet well understood; however, concern is high that this invasive species may cause major problems to lake ecosystems.
 At MAISRC, research focuses on slowing spread, indentifying long-term impacts, and evaluation the food web effects of these microscopic zooplankton.
 Click here to learn more about spiny waterflea and their impacts.

-- Determining what gear on boats is most likely to spread spiny waterflea, to help guide lake users in prioritizing what gear to pay most attention to when cleaning
+- Evaluating fishing gear to determine what is most high-risk for accumulating spiny waterflea.
+Results are showing that gear that is pulled through the water is riskier than stationary equipment such as anchor lines.
+This will help guide lake users in prioritizing what gear to pay most attention to when cleaning

 - Analyzing lake sediments to identify the types, magnitude, and timing of changes that occur to lakes after spiny waterflea invade

 Additional information from MAISRC

 - Direct and indirect effects of zebra mussel and spiny waterflea on walleye

 - How long have they been in the lake?

 - Video: Impacts of zebra mussels and spiny waterflea on walleye

 - Video: Preventing the spread of spiny waterflea